IBM-Bluemix-Docs/mobilepush/push_step_3.md

 # Step 4: Set up service client SDK's
 {: #push_step_3}
-Last updated: 27 June 2017
-{: .last-updated}

-Ensure that you have [obtained your notification credentials](push_step_1.html) and have [configured a push service instance](push_step_2.html).
+Ensure that you have [obtained your notification credentials](/docs/services/mobilepush/push_step_1.html) and have [configured a push service instance](/docs/services/mobilepush/push_step_2.html).
 You then need to set up the application for using Push Notifications service to register, subscribe and receive push notifications.

 To set up the service client SDK, go through the following steps based on your application type.